Upgrades¶

 wget -O /root/Caddyfile "https://raw.githubusercontent.com/gravitl/netmaker/master/docker/Caddyfile"

-If you are using the Enterprise Edition of Netmaker use this command:
+If you are using the Professional Edition of Netmaker use this command:

 Once you have a Caddyfile you’ll need to run these two commands: